 The family have belonged to Abundant Life Baptist Church in Washington.

-Tragedy shook this family deeply on June 14, 1987 when son Keith, was shot and killed in an accident.
+Tragedy shook this family to its core on June 14, 1987 when son Keith was shot and killed in an accident.

-Doug and the family have attended many of our clan's national reunions over the years.
+In his free time, Doug coached the Wolfdale youth football team.
+He and the family have attended many of our clan's national reunions over the years.

 Son Douglas F. Schultz Jr. is married to Michelle.
+They have not reproduced.
 He has worked as an insurance claims adjuster and is an avid hunter, having traveled into Canada in pursuit of caribou and fishing.
 In the photo seen here, he poses with a trophy, eight-point buck he brought down while bow-hunting in in November 2002 in Washington, PA.

 Daughter Pamela Schultz married Charles Nagy and live in Washington.
 They produced three children -- Natalie Marie Bell, Nicholas Charles Nagy and Ethan Douglas Nagy.
 Pam joined Mellon Bank in 1978.
 In 2007, after the bank's retail operations were merged into Citizens Bank of Pennsylvania, she was promoted to senior vice president of sales and service market administration manager for Western Pennsylvania.
 She was pictured in the business sections of the Pittsburgh Post-Gazette and Pittsburgh Tribune-Review for her accomplishments.
 (See our "Photo of the Month" for February 2011.)
 In 2008, Pam's daughter Natalie Nagy gave a presentation at the National Social Science Association conference in Las Vegas on the topic of "An Examination of Female Language Use in Problem Solving Scenarios: Interruptions and Personalization."